 Step 3.
 Census workers go door-to-door.

 Due to the coronavirus pandemic, the Census Bureau in March temporarily suspended visits from workers who go door-to-door to help people fill out the survey if they haven’t completed the form already.
-The agency does expect to resume that process later this year.
-The agency also has extended the deadline for collecting responses to September 30.
+The agency has now resumed that process.
+The agency also has extended the deadline for collecting all responses to October 15.
 If someone comes to your door, be sure to check that the person has a valid Census Bureau ID, which will have the official's name, photograph, a Department of Commerce watermark and an expiration date.
 The worker also should have a copy of the invitation you were mailed about the 2020 census.

 Step 4.
 The results are delivered.